Superman (1978 film): Effects

 As detailed in the Superman: The Movie DVD special effects documentary "The Magic Behind The Cape", presented by optical effects supervisor Roy Field, in the end, three techniques were used to achieve the flying effects.

-For landings and take-offs, wire flying riggings were devised and used.
+For landings and take-offs, wire flying-riggings were devised and used.
 On location, these were suspended from tower cranes, whereas in the studio elaborate rigs were suspended from the studio ceilings.
 Some of the wire-flying work was quite audacious—the penultimate shot where Superman flies out of the prison yard, for example.
 Although stuntmen were used, Reeve did much of the work himself, and was suspended as high as 50 ft in the air.
 Counterweights and pulleys were typically used to achieve flying movement, rather than electronic or motorized devices.
-The thin wires used to suspend Reeve were typically removed from the film in post-production using rotoscope techniques, although this wasn't necessary in all shots (in certain lighting conditions or when Superman is very distant in the frame, the wires were more or less imperceptible).
+The thin wires used to suspend Reeve were typically removed from the film in post-production using rotoscope techniques, although this was not necessary in all shots (in certain lighting conditions or when Superman is distant in the frame, the wires were more or less imperceptible).

 For stationary shots where Superman is seen flying toward or away from the camera, blue screen matte techniques were used.
 Reeve would be photographed suspended against a blue screen.
 While a special device made his cape flap to give the illusion of movement, the actor himself would remain stationary (save for banking his body).
 Instead, the camera would use a mixture of long zoom-ins and zoom-outs and dolly in/dolly outs to cause him to become larger or smaller in the frame.
 The blue background would then be photochemically removed and Reeve's isolated image would be inserted into a matted area of a background plate shot.
 The zoom-ins or zoom-outs would give the appearance of flying away or toward the contents of the background plate.
 The disparity in lighting and color between the matted image and the background plate, the occasional presence of black matte lines (where the matte area and the matted image—in this case, Superman—do not exactly match up), and the slightly unconvincing impression of movement achieved through the use of zoom lenses is characteristic of these shots.